mech/Notes/JavaScript/ember.md

 > Ember's controllers are mediating controllers and route objects are coordinating controllers - [Tom Dale on services](http://discuss.emberjs.com/t/services-a-rumination-on-introducing-a-new-role-into-the-ember-programming-model/4947/56)

+Controllers have 2 responsibilities in Ember:

+* Manage transient state for sections of the running application.
+This involves setting properties on the controller, and having the controller handle some actions.
+* Decorate models for presentation.

 Delivers model data to views and templates.
 Array and Object controllers manage a `model` property.
 They act as proxy to the model's attributes and methods, sending them along if asked.